protontypes/open-sustainable-technology/README.md

 - [icesDatras](https://github.com/ices-tools-prod/icesDatras) - R interface to Database of Trawl Surveys web services.
 - [icesTAF](https://github.com/ices-tools-prod/icesTAF) - Functions to support the International Council for the Exploration of the Sea Transparent Assessment Framework.
 - [KSO](https://github.com/ocean-data-factory-sweden/kso) - The Koster Seafloor Observatory is an open-source, citizen science and machine learning approach to analyse subsea movies.
-- [FishGlob_data](https://github.com/AquaAuma/FishGlob_data) - This repository contains the FishGlob database, including the methods to load, clean, and process the public bottom trawl surveys in it.
 - [FSAdata](https://github.com/fishR-Core-Team/FSAdata) - Contains data for use in common fisheries stock analyses.
 See installation instructions further below.
 - [dataaimsr](https://github.com/ropensci/dataaimsr) - Australian Institute of Marine Science (AIMS) Data Platform API Client which provides easy access to AIMS Data Platform scientific data and information.
 - [mermaid-dash](https://github.com/data-mermaid/mermaid-dash) - Transform your underwater insights into data-driven actions that save coral reefs.